Wilhelmina (given name)

-Wilhelmina (also: Wilhelmena, Wilhelmine, Wilhemina) is a feminine given name, the Dutch, German and Yiddish form of Wilhelm or William, which is derived from the Germanic wil, meaning "will, desire" and helm, meaning "helmet, protection".
-Wilhelmina was ranked in the top 1000 most popular names for girls in the United States between 1900 and 1940 but is rarely used today.
-In many European countries, this name is once again very popular.
-Nicknames for Wilhelmina include, but are not restricted to, Minna, Mina, Mineke, Minnie, Willie and Billie.
+Wilhelmina (also: Wilhelmena, Wilhelmine, Wilhemina) is a feminine given name.
+It is the Dutch, German and Yiddish feminine form of Wilhelm (German), Willem (Dutch), or William (English).
+It is derived from the Germanic wil, meaning "will, desire" and helm, meaning "helmet, protection".
+Wilhelmina was ranked in the top 1000 most popular names for girls in the United States between 1900 and 1940, but is rarely used today.
+Nicknames for Wilhelmina include, but are not restricted to, Minna, Mina, Mineke, Minnie, Willie, Willy, Willa, and Billie.